 Majel Barrett-Roddenberry was Star Trek creator Gene Roddenberry's wife – and his favorite actress.
-She appeared in his TV and movie creations again and again, spanning the years from the original series to the recent reboot.
-From her first appearance in the original Star Trek TV pilot to her final role in 2009's Star Trek movie, a voiceover as the ship's computer recorded just days before her death, Majel Barrett-Roddenberry was an intrinsic part of Star Trek.
+She appeared in his television shows and movies again and again, spanning the years from the original series to the recent reboot.
+From her first appearance in the original Star Trek pilot episode to her final role in 2009's Star Trek movie, a voiceover as the ship's computer recorded just days before her death, Barrett-Roddenberry was an intrinsic part of Star Trek.

-Roddenberry, who died of leukemia in 2008, would have celebrated her 81st birthday today.
-In her honor, we're revisiting some of the great work she did with the show that has defined sci-fi since the 1960s.
+Barrett-Roddenberry, who died Dec.
+18, 2008 of leukemia, would have celebrated her 81st birthday today.
+In her honor, we're revisiting some of the great work she did with the franchise that has defined sci-fi since the 1960s.

 The character didn't play well with test audiences and was nixed before the second episode.
-But Roddenberry was soon back on the Enterprise in a recurring role as Nurse Christine Chapel.
+But Barrett-Roddenberry was soon back on the Enterprise in a recurring role as Nurse Christine Chapel.

-When Majel Barrett-Roddenberry died, a piece of Star Trek went with her.
-Though the franchise goes on, with Star Trek Into Darkness coming out later this year, the new movie and future installments won’t be the same without the First Lady on board.
+When Barrett-Roddenberry died, a piece of Star Trek went with her.
+Though the franchise goes on, with Star Trek Into Darkness coming out later this year, the new movie and future installments won’t be the same without the first lady on board.